newtonmunene99/newtonmunene99/README.md

 # The Variable Man

-Newton Munene is an enthusiastic developer who loves building things using software.
-My main stack currenctly includes Javascript for the web/backend and dart for flutter development.
+Newton Munene is an enthusiastic developer who loves solving problems using software.
+My main stack is currently focused on Golang for the backend.

 ## Stats